| | | | |

 moral standards.
 With him, Judaism was a deep

+concern of life.
 I shall never forget his familiar figure

 as he would come to the house of God on Shabbas morning